AustinWhitbeck/Nextjs-13-demo/notes.md

 4. You do not want to keep making connections to the Prisma client created every time you make an update, has built in pooling
    Want to use a "singleton" method.
 One single object that manages the connection to your database.

+5. Set arbitrary keys onto the JWT.
+This is in the `callbacks` key in the auth route /app/api/auth/[...nextauth]/route.ts
+   a. session key - handles creation and management of JWT
+   b. jwt - handles session object, used whenever you fetch the session.

+6. Ways to do protected routes client side, server side, or middleware

+   (middleware recommended)